jd28/rollnw/README.md

 * focuses on live objects, not serialized formats.
 Converting NWN(:EE) file formats to textual representations or modifying serialized formats (e,g.
 GFF) in situ are well handled by other tools/libraries.
 * follows the principles of [utf8 everywhere](https://utf8everywhere.org/).
 This is aspirational and a huge can of worms.
 Currently, here, to help facilitate this goal color codes are sanitized to \<cXXXXXX\>, where XX is hexidecimal.
 * hews as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.
+* aims to be as easily bindable as possible to other languages.
+I.e. only custom or STL types at API boundaries.

 Find the status of [File Formats](lib/nw/formats/README.md), [Containers](lib/nw/resources/README.md), [Objects](lib/nw/objects/README.md) in their respective READMEs.